-Denver Open Media is a project of the Open Media Foundation.
+Denver Open Media Radio is a project of the Open Media Foundation.
 In donating to Denver Open Media, your contribution will support the Open Media Foundation and its mission to put the power of media and technology into the hands of the people.

-We encourage gifts to be made online through ColoradoGives.org, a program of Community First Foundation.
+We encourage donations to be made online through ColoradoGives.org, a program of Community First Foundation.
 Colorado Gives processes your entire donation to qualified nonprofit organizations with little to no credit-card or processing fees retained.
 This service is available for donations only.
 Payments for memberships, equipment rental, classes and other services must be made out in cash, check, or credit card.
 Please contact firstname.lastname@example.org with any questions.

-DOM Community Radio is a non-profit, commercial free station, supported entirely by donations.
+DOM Community Radio is a non-profit, "commercial" free station, supported entirely by donations.
 Contributions are also called, “underwriting the station” or “purchasing underwriting.”
 When your business supports DOM Radio with a cash contribution, we give you on-air acknowledgments of your support.
 Underwriting is not advertising.
 The FCC doesn’t consider these “underwriting spots” to be traditional advertising because it restricts the content of these spots to be non-commercial.

 What does this mean?

 If you purchase underwriting, your contributions will support community media in Denver and Boulder, Colorado.
 And you’ll get an on-air acknowledgement of your support!

 Underwriting spots can contain factual information about your business, like where you’re located, your hours/days of operation, phone number, website, and address.
 Spots can also mention factual information about your products and services, including intended use, product origin, content, or form of preparation/delivery.
 Well-established slogans may also be used.